customermapsai/agentbuilder/README.md

-# AI Agent for Digital Marketing Agency
+# AI Agent Customer Maps

 This repository contains the code and resources for developing an AI-powered agent tailored for retail stores and services.
 The agent leverages **vector search** and **vector databases** to manage and retrieve diverse retail store information, including: